 Genuine Leather vs. Bonded Leather

-Meatpackers evaluate rawhides as soon as they get them.
+Meatpackers evaluate animal hides as soon as they receive them.
 These leather grades are used to assess the quality of the rawhide and allows for more accurate sales to tanneries.
-The skins will be tanned at tanneries, turning the raw material into finished leather.
+The skins undergo either Chrome tanning or vegetable tanning at tanneries, turning the raw material into finished leather.
+Different types of leather, including top-grain leather, split leather, and Nubuck leather, emerge from this process.
 As a result, it is critical that they understand the specific characteristics of the leather grades they are getting.
-This guarantees that they will have all they need to consistently create high-quality finished leathers for the manufacture of leather products.
+This guarantees that they will have all they need to consistently create high-quality leather for the manufacture of leather products.

-For example, while grading rawhide, the inspectors will look for problems such as holes, significant abrasions and discolorations, machine damage (from the skinning machines), residual hair, and grain irregularities.
+For example, while grading rawhide, the inspectors will look for natural imperfections such as holes, significant abrasions and discolorations, machine damage (from the skinning machines), residual hair, and grain irregularities.
+The quality of leather often depends on these natural markings and how they affect the leather surface.

 Leather Hide Grade – Number One